alisabzevari/alisabzevari.github.io/_posts/2015-11-03-javascript-convert-to-number.md

 title: The ultimate guide of converting strings to numbers in javascript
 ---
-*In every programming language there are some tips which doesn't seem important but being expert in that language undoubtedly related to knowing these small gotchas.
-I am going to learn and document them and thereupon share here.*
+*In every programming language there are some tips which doesn't seem important.
+But being expert in that language undoubtedly related to knowing these small gotchas.
+I am going to learn and document them in javascript language and thereupon share here.*

 The first time that converting strings to numbers in javascript catched my eye was when I noticed using a + before a variable.